-Autumn Spring Summer Key Learning Experiences / Vocabulary Develop ment: Challenge children to think of other actions e.g. rolling, crawling, hopping, climbing make a photo display of all the actions the children can do - Challenges to make us stronger: discuss and choose physical challenges to do together outdoors e.g. working together to carry a heavy bucket of water Large-scale sensory writing: consolidate correct formation of letters in name by writing their own names large scale outdoors (challenge one of their friends to run and jump on or hit their name PE unit Ball play and racing games: teach a variety of ball games to play with a friend roll and catch throw and catch kick into a goal during PE and also in the outdoor learning space Fine motor: give advice to puppets and toys on how to use cutlery, paintbrushes, scissors etc. make an 'I can' display to show children mastering these skills Link first term home learning to master such skills, and to emphasise the importance of daily physical exercise.
-Provide a choice of open-ended materials to play that allow for extended, repeated and regular practising of physical skills like lifting, carrying, pushing, pulling, constructing, stacking and climbing; large blocks, crates, climbing equipment, tubes, boxes etc. allowing for varying abilities and understanding that some children may still want to simply watch/listen Allow time to be still and quiet.
+- Challenge children to think of other actions e.g. rolling, crawling, hopping, climbing make a photo display of all the actions the children can do Challenges to make us stronger: discuss and choose physical challenges to do together outdoors e.g. working together to carry a heavy bucket of water - Large-scale sensory writing: consolidate correct formation of letters in name by writing their own names large scale outdoors (challenge one of their friends to run and jump on or hit their name - PE unit Ball play and racing games: teach a variety of ball games to play with a friend roll and catch throw and catch kick into a goal during PE and also in the outdoor learning space - Link first term home learning to master such skills, and to emphasise the importance of daily physical exercise.

+- Provide a choice of open-ended materials to play that allow for extended, repeated and regular practising of physical skills like lifting, carrying, pushing, pulling, constructing, stacking and climbing; large blocks, crates, climbing equipment, tubes, boxes etc. allowing for varying abilities and understanding that some children may still want to simply watch/listen - Allow time to be still and quiet.
 Suggestion: looking up at the sky, or sitting or lying in a den.
-Inside the bear cave, reading area, outside dens etc. Provide children with regular opportunities to practise their movement skills alone and with others.
-Music and space inside, time alone outside.
-Encourage children to conclude movements in balance and stillness.
+Inside the bear cave, reading area, outside dens etc. - Provide children with regular opportunities to practise their movement skills alone and with others.
+Music and space inside, time alone outside. - Encourage children to conclude movements in balance and stillness.
 During PE creating sequences, these elements incorporated.
-Gymnastics unit Encourage and model tummy crawling, crawling on all fours to strengthen wrists and hands, planks. (continue to link this with home learning tasks/information) See PSED for Healthy Me outcomes - Jigsaw practise sequences with good coordination and control .Negotiating space during dance as well a strength and balance building poses.
-Opportunities in the outdoor areas to practise skills daily using balls, beanbags, equipment, bat etc. Handwriting practise with expectation that penci is held correctly as well as most letters formed correctly
+Gymnastics unit - Encourage and model tummy crawling, crawling on all fours to strengthen wrists and hands, planks. (continue to link this with home learning tasks/information) - See PSED for Healthy Me outcomes Jigsaw - Give children regular, sensitive reminders about correct posture during carpet and working time at tables